-1 Meetings of the Council shall be called by the President or as arranged at a previous meeting of the Council with not less than four meetings being held between annual meetings.

-2 If the President is absent or unable to act, the President-Elect may call a meeting of the Council.

-3 A simple majority of Council members constitutes a quorum at a Council meeting.

-4 Council may meet and conduct business in person, or by video, telephone conference, web casting, or an equivalent method of telecommunication that allows all Council members in attendance to hear and interact with each other.

-5 The Registrar must ensure that minutes are taken at each Council meeting and:

-(a) the Registrar must publish the minutes of each Council meeting on the Association's website;

-(b) the Registrar may edit minutes to remove information about any matter if the reasons for removing that information are noted in the edited minutes.

-6 In the case of an emergency, Council meetings of the Association may be postponed or cancelled upon a resolution by Council supported by a simple majority of Council members, one of which must be a public representative.

-7 Council meetings must be open to members and the public and:

-(a) Council may exclude any person who is not a Council member from any Council meeting or part of a Council meeting if the person's attendance at the Council meeting is disruptive, or if Council is satisfied that one or more of the following matters will be discussed:

-(i) Council effectiveness and performance assessment;

-(ii) financial or personal or other matters of such a nature that the interest of any affected person, or the public interest in avoiding disclosure of those matters, outweighs the public interest in having the meeting open to the public;

-(iii) personnel matters;

-(iv) contents of examinations;

-(v) information concerning the scoring or results of examinations, or any request for approval to rewrite an examination, or any report of a Registrar about improper conduct, the disclosure which would jeopardize an individual's personal privacy;

-(vi) instructions given to, or opinions received from legal counsel, or any other matter which is subject to solicitor-client privilege;
+- 1. Meetings of the Council shall be called by the Chair or as arranged at a previous meeting of the Council with not less than four meetings being held between annual meetings. - 2.
+If the Chair is absent or unable to act, the Vice-Chair may call a meeting of the Council. - 3.
+A simple majority of Council members constitutes a quorum at a Council meeting. - 4.
+Council may meet and conduct business in person, or by video, telephone conference, web casting, or an equivalent method of telecommunication that allows all Council members in attendance to hear and interact with each other. - 5.
+The Registrar must ensure that minutes are taken at each Council meeting and: - (a) the Registrar must publish the minutes of each Council meeting on the Association's website; - (b) the Registrar may edit minutes to remove information about any matter if the reasons for removing that information are noted in the edited minutes. - 6.
+In the case of an emergency, Council meetings of the Association may be postponed or cancelled upon a resolution by Council supported by a simple majority of Council members, one of which must be a public representative. - 7.
+Council meetings must be open to members and the public and: - (a) Council may exclude any person who is not a Council member from any Council meeting or part of a Council meeting if the person's attendance at the Council meeting is disruptive, or if Council is satisfied that one or more of the following matters will be discussed: - (i) Council effectiveness and performance assessment; - (ii) financial or personal or other matters of such a nature that the interest of any affected person, or the public interest in avoiding disclosure of those matters, outweighs the public interest in having the meeting open to the public; - (iii) personnel matters; - (iv) contents of examinations; - (v) information concerning the scoring or results of examinations, or any request for approval to rewrite an examination, or any report of a Registrar about improper conduct, the disclosure which would jeopardize an individual's personal privacy; - (vi) instructions given to, or opinions received from legal counsel, or any other matter which is subject to solicitor-client privilege;

-(vii) information that the Association could not disclose or is not required to disclose to an applicant making a request for records under applicable provincial and/or federal laws; or

-(viii) information that the Association is required by law to keep confidential.
+- (vii) information that the Association could not disclose or is not required to disclose to an applicant making a request for records under applicable provincial and/or federal laws; or - (viii) information that the Association is required by law to keep confidential.

-Section 7 - President
+Section 6 - Chair

-- 1 The President shall: - (a) be a voting member of the Council; - (b) preside at all general and special meetings of the Association, and of the Council; - (c) perform all acts and deeds pertaining to this office; - (d) be accountable for the integrity of Council's processes; - (e) represent the Council to stakeholders or third parties; and

-(f) if the President is absent or unable to act, the President-Elect shall exercise the powers and perform the duties of the President.
+- 1. 1 The Chair shall: - (a) be a voting member of the Council; - (b) preside at all general and special meetings of the Association, and of the Council; - (c) perform all acts and deeds pertaining to this office; - (d) be accountable for the integrity of Council's processes; - (e) represent the Council to stakeholders or third parties; and - 2.
+If the Chair is absent or unable to act, the Vice-Chair shall exercise the powers and perform the duties of the Chair.

-Section 8 - President-Elect
+Section 7 - Vice-Chair

-- 1 The President-Elect shall: - (a) in the absence of the President perform the duties of the President; - (b) act as chair of the Legislative Committee and of other Committees as designated; - (c) perform such duties as may be assigned by the Council or the President; and - (d) succeed to the office of President.
+- 1. The Vice-Chair shall: - (a) in the absence of the Chair perform the duties of the Chair; - (b) act as Chair of the Legislative Committee and of other Committees as designated; - (c) perform such duties as may be assigned by the Council or the Chair; and - (d) succeed to the office of Chair.